Identifying and Closing UX Gaps in Travel Platforms by Terrell MortonIdentifying and Closing UX Gaps in Travel Platforms by Terrell Morton

 Redesigning Inconsistent Card Elements

-During research, I noted Booking.com's card components were severely inconsistent and often hard to navigate because of a lack of or poorly placed information.
-To target our user, I decided to highlight key pain points that would cause frustration or confusion, and prioritized these points when redesigning the component.
+During research, I noted Booking.com's card components were severely inconsistent and often hard to navigate due to a lack of or poorly placed information.
+I highlighted key pain points and prioritized these points when redesigning the component.

-Understanding that users evaluate properties rapidly, the card redesign emphasizes scannability over detailed content.
-Enhanced visual elements, including larger images, improved text contrast ratios, and an intuitive 1:2 column structure, allow users to quickly identify relevant properties without cognitive overload.
+The card redesign emphasizes scannability over detailed content.
+Enhanced visual elements, including larger images, improved text contrast ratios, and consistent layout composition, allow users to quickly identify relevant details without disruption.

 In Conclusion